-The first popular public transit was the omnibus, a horse-drawn wagon with seats for passengers.
-New York City saw its first omnibus in 1827.
+The first popular public transit was the omnibus, a horse-drawn wagon with seats for passengers.2 New York City saw its first omnibus in 1827.
 Then came the horse-drawn railcar in the 1830s, which would be used in more than 500 American cities.
 In the same decade, the first steam-powered commuter trains started carrying suburban workers into Boston.
-The first elevated transit line was built in New York in 1871.
+The first successful elevated transit line was built in New York in 1871.

 Until this point, urban transit was privately financed and unsubsidized.
 All this innovation to improve convenience and reduce costs came from private entrepreneurs.
 But soon after the turn of the century, governments began to intrude.
 Government-owned streetcar lines were opened in Bismarck, North Dakota, and Monroe, Louisiana.
 And New York City took over the previously private Staten Island Ferry.

 Private transit companies faced several financial difficulties.
 Many streetcar lines were built by real-estate developers to attract people to their housing projects.
 A developer would subdivide land on the city fringe, build a streetcar line from the development to downtown, and sell lots and homes.
 The profits on the real-estate development paid for the capital cost of the streetcar line.
 Transit fares covered only the operating cost.
 That worked fine for a few decades; but when the time came to replace the streetcars, rails, and other equipment, the companies often lacked the capital.

 One way to raise funds was to increase fares.
 But governments regulated fares, and proposals to raise fares were regularly rejected by city councils and public utility commissions.
 This left many transit companies with aging streetcar fleets in precarious financial positions.